Last week was the first time I’ve ever left a yoga workshop, in my life.

 Tell your your family that you love and appreciate them; be truly grateful for whatever money you have in your bank account; take care of your physical environment and the roof over your head; thank your clients for their business, and nourish your body and soul in every way you can possibly imagine.

 Step 3.
 Go on high ULP (upper limit problem) alert when loads of good stuff starts to come your way.

 Pay special attention to your thoughts, behaviors and actions when things in your business and life start getting OMG good.
 Here’s a question to regularly ask yourself, “How much wealth, love and happiness am I r-e-a-l-l-y willing to have?”

-If “A shit bunch!” is close to your answer, then make sure your behaviors and words line up with that answer.
+If “An epic ton!” is close to your answer, then make sure your behaviors and words line up with that answer.

 Then keep a watchful, observant eye and open heart.

 If you catch yourself about to start an argument, go into some manufactured mental drama or make a royally stupid and rash business decision – stop.
 Take a few deep breaths.
 Call your most grounded friend and have a chat.